Kgray44/DIY_Arduino_E-Scooter/README.md

 # Updates
 There will be more updates coming after further testing!

-WS2812 LEDs for turning signals and braking lights have been completed!
+WS2812 LEDs for turning signals and braking lights have been completed! (not setup in the "Current" code)

 Throttle response improvements have been completed!
+(Even more improvements in the new update!
+06/07/2024)

-Beter motor control has been completed!
+Better motor control has been completed!
+(Even more improvements in the new update!
+06/07/2024)

 Current sensor addition completed!

 Seperate code tab for pin definitions completed!
+(Added several more tabs for better organization!
+06/07/2024)

 ~~Better WiFi updates coming soon...~~

 Better WiFi updates completed!
+(06/07/2024)